chandra-iamanemic/cnn_basics/README.md

   4. Maxpooling kernel size

 Below is an image which shows all the concepts that are discussed above.
+This should help you understand the complete flow through a CNN network.
 ![](images/full_cnn.gif)

 image source : http://cs231n.github.io/convolutional-networks/